-¶ 9 Also on March 16, 2021, in R.L.'s case, the State filed a combined amended petition for adjudication of wardship and termination of respondent's parental rights.
-The State alleged R.L. was neglected under an anticipatory-neglect theory for the following four reasons.

-¶ 10 First, the State alleged R.L. was neglected in that his environment would be injurious to his welfare if he was in respondent's care based on (1) respondent's failure to make reasonable progress in the five sibling cases, which led to the termination of respondent's parental rights, and (2) respondent's failure to make substantial progress and reasonable efforts toward the goal of return home within 12 months in the sixth sibling case.
-See 705 ILCS 405/2-3(1)(b) (West 2020).
+- ¶ 9 Also on March 16, 2021, in R.L.'s case, the State filed a combined amended petition for adjudication of wardship and termination of respondent's parental rights.
+The State alleged R.L. was neglected under an anticipatory-neglect theory for the following five reasons. - First, R.L. was neglected because he would not receive the proper or necessary support, education as required by law, or medical or other remedial care recognized under state law as necessary for his well-being based on respondent's requirement under her current case plan in M.L.'s case that she notify caseworkers of a change in the family composition, which she failed to do, and because she failed to receive prenatal care during her pregnancy.
+See 705 ILCS 405/2-3(1)(a) (West 2020). - ¶ 11 Second, R.L. was neglected in that his environment would be injurious to his welfare if he was in respondent's care based on (1) respondent's failure to make reasonable progress in the five sibling cases, which led to the termination of respondent's parental rights, and (2) respondent's failure to make substantial progress and reasonable efforts toward the goal of return home within 12 months in the sixth sibling case.
+See 705 ILCS 405/2-3(1)(b) (West 2020)).

-¶ 11 Second, the State alleged R.L. was neglected because the sixth sibling was adjudicated neglected upon respondent's stipulation that (1) the mother failed to provide the necessary feeding and other care to one of the five siblings as a newborn, which endangered his safety and well-being; (2) respondent failed to provide the necessary medical care for one of the five siblings by not treating a rash on the minor's genital area and legs from August 2013 to December 2013, endangering her safety and well-being; and (3) respondent admitted he failed to attend medical appointments for the sixth sibling on four separate dates between March 2015 and October 2015.
+- Third, R.L. was neglected because the sixth sibling was adjudicated neglected upon respondent's stipulation that (1) she failed to provide the necessary feeding and other care to one of the five siblings as a newborn, which endangered his safety and well-being; (2) she failed to provide the necessary medical care for one of the five siblings by not treating a rash on the minor's genital area and legs from August 2013 to December 2013 endangering her safety and well-being; and (3) she admitted she failed to attend medical appointments for the sixth sibling on four separate dates between March 2015 and October 2015.
+705 ILCS 405/2-3(1)(a) (West 2020)). - ¶ 13 Fourth, R.L. was neglected because his sibling, M.L., was adjudicated neglected on November 2, 2017.
 See 705 ILCS 405/2-3(1)(a) (West 2020).

-¶ 12 Third, the State alleged R.L. was neglected because his sibling, M.L., was adjudicated neglected on November 2, 2017.
-See 705 ILCS 405/2-3(1)(a) (West 2020).
-And fourth, R.L. was neglected because respondent had not parented any of his children since the five older siblings were removed from the home in 2013.

-¶ 13 Further, the State alleged it was in the public's and R.L.'s best interests that R.L. be made a ward of the court.
-It also requested an order terminating respondent's parental rights to R.L. in that respondent (1) has failed to maintain a reasonable degree of interest, concern, or responsibility as to R.L.'s welfare (750 ILCS 50/1(D)(b) (West 2020)) and (2) has an inability to discharge parental responsibilities supported by evidence from a psychiatrist, licensed clinical social worker, or clinical psychologist of a mental impairment, mental illness, or intellectual disability, or developmental disability, and there existed sufficient justification to believe the inability to discharge parental responsibilities would exceed beyond a reasonable period of time (750 ILCS 50/1(D)(p) (West 2020)).
+And fifth, R.L. was neglected because respondent had not parented any of her children since the five older siblings were removed from the home in 2013. - Further, the State alleged it was in the public's and R.L.'s best interests that R.L. be made a ward of the court.
+It also requested an order terminating respondent's parental rights to R.L. in that she (1) has failed to maintain a reasonable degree of interest, concern, or responsibility as to R.L.'s welfare (750 ILCS 50/1(D)(b) (West 2020)) and (2) has an inability to discharge parental responsibilities supported by evidence from a psychiatrist, licensed clinical social worker, or clinical psychologist of a mental impairment, mental illness, or intellectual disability, or developmental disability, and there existed sufficient justification to believe the inability to discharge parental responsibilities would exceed beyond a reasonable period of time (750 ILCS 50/1(D)(p) (West 2020)).